Academany/fabzero/program/final/finalproject.md

 ## Connecting the dots

- It happens gradually, like gravitational forces in orbit with no apparent relationship.
+You might think at the early stages of the course, that you will not be able to create what you have in mind for your final.
+This is a normal, because you still haven't connected the dots.
+It will happen gradually.
+It will feel like a gravitational force pulling to condense your disperse knowledge, in orbit with no apparent relationship.
 There is a always a moment in the project when you find out that all the skills that you've learned during the different weeks, start to come closer.
 At the beginning they form a blurred image of your idea and bit by bit they will become a very precise shape.
 Connecting the dots is what has led you to the place where you are now.

 ## The one (wo)man orchestra